panzerdp/dmitripavlutin.com/content/posts/158-ts-function-overloading/index.md

 Most of the functions accept a fixed set of arguments.

-However, some functions accept a variable number of arguments, as well as arguments of different types.
-To annotate the functions that accept variable arguments, TypeScript offers the function overloading feature.
+But some functions can accept a variable number of arguments, arguments of different types, and could even return different types depending on how you invoke the function.
+To annotate such function TypeScript offers the function overloading feature.

 Let's see how function overloading works.